So hydration – quite important right? The story goes – three days without water and you’re cactus.

 I had a fantastic conversation with a friend Pam who has been overweight all of her adult life, tried everything to lose it as well, without success.
 She loves to exercise, drinks lots of water, is into alternative health and the Law of Attraction, is active, fun loving, gets out lots but still this is the one thing that has niggled her and her whole family actually, all their lives.

-I remember these Bounty Bars from my childhood days and I think my mother was more into them than I. However given my sugar addiction, I remember hoeing into them as well.
-They were chocolatey, coconutty and chewy with a kind of fresh taste.
-So I thought it might be fun to ‘health-ify’ them.
+I remember these treats from my childhood days and I think my mother was more into them than I. They were chocolatey, coconutty and chewy with a kind of fresh taste.
+So I thought it might be fun to create healthy Bounty Bars.

 Off I went to the net and low and behold I found a recipe on www.iquitsugar.com, which was an adaptation from the www.healthyeah.co.nz.
 All fantastic ingredients already and when there are so few ingredients, there is not much tweaking that can be done – or so I thought.
 Hold that thought!